alessandrotorre/Acceleration-and-Velocity-Extrusion/README.md

 - M151 link the nozzle

 Todo
-- improve the preventive homing of the A axis and g92 A0: there are problems when you Turn on and off the component with M110 and M111, because the value of the VelocityExtruder.0.A and axis.3.motor-pos can be different.
+- improve the preventive homing of the A axis and g92 A0.
+There is a problem when you Turn ON and OFF the component with M110 and M111.
+The values of the VelocityExtruder.0.A and axis.3.motor-pos can be different.
-For example if the relative position, with velocity extrusion mode ON, was 1000mm and the axis.motor-pos is 85mm, when you do a M110 is like to command a movement of 1000-85=-915 mm to the A axis.
+Example: The velocity extrusion mode is turned ON, and the relative position is 1000mm.
+Now you want to turn OFF the velocity extrusion, but the axis.motor-pos was 85mm.
+If you perform an M110 is like to command a movement of 1000-85=-915 mm to the A axis and you didn't want that.
+This it will never happen during a print, but it's a problem that need to be fixed setting offsets by the component before to be turned off.
 - fix the bugs of the postprocessor